-At 1,500 meters altitude, five hours from anywhere, you reach your destination.
+At over 4,900 feet altitude, five hours from anywhere, you reach your destination.

 Welcome to the home of Spirit Animal's coffee fincas.

 ABOUT OUR COFFEE GROWERS

 Our people are small-scale growers owning two hectares or less.
 Much of this land on hilly terrains, with no road connection sometimes.
 For them, direct trading isn’t a luxury but a means of survival.
 It’s the only way to fend off price swings.

 That’s why we pay our farmers 300% of what’s prescribed as “fair trade” and reinvest our profits back into our farms, freeing our growers to do what they do best:

 diligent and meticulous, quality organic growing.